CloudSlang/docs/developer_architecture.rst

 Flows and operations both:

 -  Receive inputs, produce outputs, and have navigation logic.
--  Can be called by a flow's task.
+-  Can be called by a flow's step.
 -  Are compiled to ``ExecutionPlan``\ s that can be run by Score.

 Scoped Contexts